gregorymendoza/frontend-nanodegree-neighborhood-map/README.md

 ## Getting Started

-Preview this project on GitHub pages: https://gregorymendoza.github.io/frontend-nanodegree-neighborhood-map/dist/index.html
+Preview this project on GitHub Pages: https://gregorymendoza.github.io/frontend-nanodegree-neighborhood-map/dist/index.html

 If you prefer to test it locally, clone this repository with Git, or download the ZIP file, and extract it to your local machine, then open the index.html file from the dist or src folder with your favorite browser.